-Occupational Therapy enables children to participate in activities they find meaningful.
+Occupational Therapy for children relates to the participation in activities they find meaningful.
 It is a client-centred health profession involving ongoing assessments to understand what activities a child can do or wants to do and any limitations they may face.
 Occupational Therapy helps parents/ carers achieve the goals they want to see their child achieve and also to offer advice and techniques about how they can do day to day things easily and safely.

-Occupational Therapists are trained to help people of all ages to better perform everyday activities (or occupations) that they need to, want to or are expected to perform.
+Occupational Therapists are trained to help people of all ages from children to adolescents, better perform everyday activities (or occupations) that they need to, want to or are expected to perform.
 For children, this means playing, learning and being a part of a family and friendships.

 Occupational Therapists often form part of a team including doctors, psychologists, speech pathologists, teachers, parents and in many cases, children themselves.
 Their objectives are to find out the best possible way to improve skills, find other ways of doing tasks and using other tools to make performing activities easier.